dminkovski/java-migration-copilot-samples/README.md

 ## Lab: Migrate the Sample Java Application

-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot App Modernization for Java (Preview).
+The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot App Modernization for Java.

 ### Assess Your Java Application